From sparse to dense functional data in high dimensions: Revisiting phase transitions from a non-asymptotic perspective: Theory

 where $\widetilde \Sigma_{jk}(u,v)$ is a deterministic bivariate function that converges to $\Sigma_{jk}(u,v)$ as $h_{\sSigma,jk} \rightarrow 0.$ See (\ref{Sigma_tilde}) in Appendix~\ref{ap.pf} for the exact form of $\widetilde \Sigma_{jk}(u,v).$ \end{theorem}

-The concentration inequalities in Theorems~\ref{thm_mean_coneq} and \ref{thm_cov_coneq} imply that $\hat \mu_j$ and $\widehat \Sigma_{jk}$ are nicely concentrated around $\tilde \mu_j$ and $\widetilde \Sigma_{jk}$, respectively, in both $L_2$ norm and supremum norm with generalized sub-Gaussian type tail behaviors.
+\begin{remark} The concentration inequalities in Theorems~\ref{thm_mean_coneq} and \ref{thm_cov_coneq} imply that $\hat \mu_j$ and $\widehat \Sigma_{jk}$ are nicely concentrated around $\tilde \mu_j$ and $\widetilde \Sigma_{jk}$, respectively, in both $L_2$ norm and supremum norm with generalized sub-Gaussian-type tail behaviors.
 It is worth mentioning that such $L_2$ and uniform concentration results are derived based on the local concentration inequalities of $\hat \mu_j(u)$ and $\widehat \Sigma_{j,k}(u,v)$ for fixed interior points $u,v \in \cU,$ which enjoy the same tail behaviors as (\ref{mean_coneq_L2}) and (\ref{cov_coneq_L2}).
-Besides being fundamental to derive elementwise maximum error bounds that are essential for further convergence analysis under high-dimensional scaling, these non-asymptotic results lead to the same rates of $L_2$ convergence and uniform convergence compared to those in \cite{zhang2016}.
+Besides being fundamental to derive elementwise maximum error bounds that are essential for further convergence analysis under high-dimensional settings, these non-asymptotic results lead to the same rates of $L_2$ convergence and uniform convergence compared to those in \cite{zhang2016}.
 Specifically, under extra Assumption~\ref{cond_cov_der}, it holds that

-The above rates of convergence reveal interesting phase transition phenomena depending on the ratio of the average sampling frequency per subject $\widebar T_{\mu,j}$ (or $\widebar T_{\sSigma,jk}$) to $n^{1/4}.$ In the following, we use different rates of $L_2$ convergence for $\hat \mu_{j}$ and $\widehat \Sigma_{jk}$ to illustrate a systematic partition of functional data into three categories:
+\end{remark} \begin{remark} The above rates of convergence reveal interesting phase transition phenomena depending on the ratio of the average sampling frequency per subject $\widebar T_{\mu,j}$ (or $\widebar T_{\sSigma,jk}$) to $n^{1/4}.$ In the following, we use different rates of $L_2$ convergence for $\hat \mu_{j}$ and $\widehat \Sigma_{jk}$ to illustrate a systematic partition of partially observed functional data into three categories:

 \begin{enumerate} \item Under the sparse design, when $h_{\mu,j} \asymp n^{-1/5},$ when $h_{\sSigma,jk} \asymp n^{-1/6},$

 \item Under the dense design, when $\widebar T_{\mu,j} n^{-1/4} \rightarrow 0$ with $h_{\mu,j} \asymp (n \widebar T_{\mu,j})^{-1/5},$